-How Matthew Grant succeeded in winning an employment tribunal claim, showing that his disabled client had been discriminated against and dismissed because of his disability.
+How the Employment Law Team at Martin Searle Solicitors succeeded in winning an employment tribunal claim, showing that our disabled client had been discriminated against and dismissed because of his disability.
 His compensation more than covered his £12,000 fees, leaving him with £22,000 compensation as he had entered into a No Win-No Fee Agreement with us.

 Jim was employed as a Retail Supervisor at a service station and contacted our Brighton office.